LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 tags: Neo4j PM DevEx Token GraphQL
 ---

-# Token for auth with GraphQL for AuraDB
+# # An introdcution to using JWTs with GraphQL for AuraDB - Part Two

 In part one I covered how to set up GraphQL for AuraDB to use JWTs and the identity provider, okta, that generates them.